angieme/aapi-resources/README.md

-# API Resources
+# AAPI Resources

-AAPI Panel Discussion members have compiled this list of resources in support of the Asian and Pacific Islander community.
+AAPI Panel Discussion resources in support of the Asian and Pacific Islander community.
 This list is a work in progress.
 Suggestions are welcome.
 Content alert for emotionally difficult material: child abuse, physical assault, racism and sexual assault.

 ### Organizations
 - Stop AAPI Hate is "the leading aggregator of anti-Asian and anti-Pacific Islander hate incidents" and provides "multilingual resources for impacted community members" and educational resources for community members and allies. [https://stopaapihate.org/](https://stopaapihate.org/)